 toc-title: "Inhaltsverzeichnis"

-- For the next 5 minutes or so, check out https://quarto.org and identify potential useful
+number-sections: true- For the next 5 minutes or so, check out https://quarto.org and identify potential useful

-options for the formats: - Add them to your YAML header.
+key: valuepairs.
+Note: There are differentYAMLoptions for the formats: - Add them to your YAML header.

 Citing

-it is possible to automatically generate citations and bibliographies in many different ways.
+With Quarto it is possible to automatically generate citations and bibliographies in many different ways.

-pair to include citations in Quarto
+The key: value pair to include citations in Quarto documents is:

-) file.
+Here we use a so-called BibLaTex (.bib) file.
 These files can be generated with the most reference management software programs4 (e.g., Citavi, EndNote, zotero, …).

 It is highly recommended to maintain your retrieved citations.
-This means, whenever you download a single (!) reference by means of the doi
+This means, whenever you download a single (!) reference by means of the doi (Digital Object Identifier), check whether the reference information is correct.
+This saves a lot of time in the long run.

 A reference in the .bib-file looks like this: